alsarmie/DD2414-Documentation/docs/design/mechanical.md

 which connects rigidly to the drone frame.

-With a tensile force 1.3 kg per magnet and 12 magnets (3 per leg x 4 legs), the landing gear provides up to 15.6 kg of repelling force upon a crash.
+With a tensile force 1.3 kg per magnet and 12 magnets pairs (3 per leg x 4 legs), the landing gear provides up to 31.2 kg of repelling force upon a crash.

 This can be seen below in the gif demonstrating a static drop test from 50 cm on a hard tile floor.